 Amy represents Indian tribes in litigation involving treaty rights, reservation boundaries, jurisdiction, state and local government relations, and federal law.
+On behalf of Indian tribes, Amy’s practice also includes child and adult protection matters.
 Before she entered private practice, Amy served as a law clerk for the Shakopee Mdewakanton Sioux Community Tribal Court.
 In addition, she interned with the Minneapolis Field Office of the Department of the Interior Solicitor’s Office.
 In addition to Indian law, Amy has experience in business, real property, local governments, utilities, estate planning, and public health.
 She graduated from Mitchell Hamline School of Law where she served as the Criminal Expungement Director for a student managed self-help clinic, and as the Managing Editor of the Law Journal of Public Policy and Practice.

 Prior law school, Amy was employed in the marina and recreation industry for fifteen years where she performed business analysis along with strategic planning and implementation.
 Amy also served in local government in Wyoming by serving as the Mayor for the Town of Basin, and as the Chairwoman of the Town’s Planning and Zoning Committee.

 When not in the office, Amy enjoys spending time with her family, and sleeping in a tent.